| HMRC Reference:Notice 700/45 (October 2012) | View Change History |

 On 30 April 2009, the earliest accounting period for which a claim may be made under regulation 29 would be that ending on 31 March 2006 (the due date of the return for the period being 30 April 2006).

 Similarly, on 31 October 2009, the earliest accounting period that can be claimed for will also be that ending on 31 March 2006.
-However, by 30 April 2010, the four-year time limit will have come fully into effect so that a claim made on that date can go back to the quarter ending 31 March 2006.
+However, by 30 April 2010, the 4-year time limit will have come fully into effect so that a claim made on that date can go back to the quarter ending 31 March 2006.

 If we find underdeclarations of VAT on your returns, we will assess for the tax due and may charge interest.
 You may also face a misdeclaration penalty.
 To avoid a penalty, you must disclose full details of the mistakes before we begin to make enquiries into your VAT affairs.